Digitally native vertical brands (DNVB): everything you should know

-Therefore, a digitally native vertical brand is simply a brand that started online and controls their entire customer experience from factory to consumer.
-Some businesses can be digital native but not be vertically integrated, while others can be not digitally native but be vertically integrated.
+Therefore, a digitally native vertical brand is simply a brand that started online and controls their entire customer experience from the factory to consumer.
+Some businesses can be digitally native but not be vertically integrated, while others can be not digitally native but be vertically integrated.

-What are the difference between DNVB vs. DTC
+What are the differences between DNVB vs. DTC?

-DNVBs are businesses that began online that control the entire customer experience from factory to the customers’ hands.
-DTC, on the other hand, is the method of how the business sells—directly to the consumer and bypassing retailers and wholesalers.
+DNVBs are businesses that began online that control the entire customer experience from the factory to the customers’ hands.
+DTC, on the other hand, is the method of how the business sells—directly to the consumer and bypasses retailers and wholesalers.

 By definition, all DNVB brands are also DTC brands because they sell directly to the consumer and control the whole process from end to end.
 But not all DTC brands are digitally native vertical brands.